mltejera/ReactWork/README.md

 <b>Goals and Todos</b>
 A basic app used to learn how Redux can manage state.
 I explored how actions and reducers interact with the store by creating a basic single page app to manage goals and todo items.

+<b>Chirper</b>
+A basic twitter clone for more practice managing state with Redux, navigating with the router and breaking up UI into components.
+Used a mock data service for data management.